planningcenter/api-docs/source/index.md

 # Rate limiting

-The API is rate limited to 100 requests per minute per user.
-You can see our count of your API rate limiting by inspecting the `X-PCO-API-Request-Rate-Count`, `X-PCO-API-Request-Rate-Limit` & `X-PCO-API-Request-Rate-Period` HTTP headers.
-Requests that exceed that limit will return a HTTP status 429 with this JSON:
+> Requests that are rate limited will return an error like this:

 ```
 {
-  errors: [
+  "errors": [
     {
-      code: 429,
+      "code": 429,
-      message: "Rate limit exceeded: 118 of 100 requests per 60 seconds"
+      "message": "Rate limit exceeded: 118 of 100 requests per 60 seconds"
     }
   ]
 }
 ```

+The API is rate limited to 100 requests per minute per user.
+You can see our count of your API rate limiting by inspecting the `X-PCO-API-Request-Rate-Count`, `X-PCO-API-Request-Rate-Limit` & `X-PCO-API-Request-Rate-Period` HTTP headers.
+Requests that exceed that limit will return a HTTP status 429.

 # Authentication